Josephine Talamantez

-Josephine "Josie" Talamantez is a historian from San Diego, California.
+Josephine S. "Josie" Talamantez is a historian from San Diego, California.
 She co-founded Chicano Park in 1970 and helped develop it into a cultural National Historic Landmark containing the largest collection of artistic murals in the United States.
 Talamantez was also the Chief of Programs for the California Arts Council, served as the director of the Centro Cultural de la Raza, and was on the board of the National Association of Latino Arts and Culture.

 Biography

 Josephine Talamantez was born and raised in the Logan Heights neighborhood of San Diego.
 She attended San Diego High School and received a B.A. in Sociology from University of California, Berkeley.
 She received a master's degree in public history from California State University, Sacramento.
 Her grandmother moved to Logan Heights in the early 20th century, and Talamantez is the third generation to live in that area.

 Talamantez was the Chief of Programs for the California Arts Council from 1987-2011.
 She also served as the executive director of the Centro Cultural de la Raza, and was on the board of the National Association of Latino Arts and Culture.